inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 - **Year**: The current year
 - **One of the three available storage systems**: postgresql (default), mysql or sqlite
 - **The version of Elasticsearch**: 7 (default) or 6
+- **Storage backend**: Local file system or in a S3-like backend.
+If S3 is chosen a MinIO container is provided, however, you can set it up to use your own.
+See more in [S3 extension](../extensions/s3.md)

 It will also generate a test private key.